//this is the mailchimp popup form //ShareThis code for sharing images

 Another type of diversity in the workplace is gender diversity.
 The difference between women and men in the global workforce is still significant.
 In 2020, only 46.9% of all women participated in the global workforce.
 Meanwhile, 3 in 4 men are active in the workforce, accounting for 74% of the male population.

 A bit more staggering is the difference between women and men in leadership and executive positions.
-Women make only 18% of executives worldwide, and 5% of CEOs
+Women make up only 18% of executives worldwide, and 5% of CEOs

 4. Physical Disabilities

 You can also consider physical disabilities as another type of diversity when creating a robust hiring strategy that is inclusive.
-According to the Center for Disease Control and Prevention, 26% of the people in the US have disabilities.
+According to the Center for Disease Control and Prevention, 26% of the people in the U.S. have disabilities.

-Considering the size of a population, it arguably represents a pool of untapped talent.
+Considering the size of the population, it arguably represents a pool of untapped talent.
 Many times, people with disabilities find it difficult to look for a job that isn’t empathetic to their situation if, for instance, interviews are only face-to-face, the workplace isn’t fully accessible, etc.

 Hence, taking action to make your hiring process more inclusive can give you an edge over your competition and let you find a valuable teammate where others may neglect to look.
 Also, depending on your industry, people with disabilities can obviously provide unique insights into how to serve customers in this demographic.